The reunited CMB consists of local Badd boy Bryan Abrams, Mark Calderon

 psychiatric issues, he entered long-term treatment out of state last

 September.
-Now out of rehab, he’s taking the ViSalus Sciences Body by Vi Challenge
+Now out of rehab, he’s taking the ViSalus Sciences Body by Vi Challenge, a 90-day meal replacement and weight management program.

 “The fact that we’re signed with WEG Entertainment is huge, and I don’t